 Substantial portions of the Company's revenues are denominated in either Philippine Pesos or Ringgit Malaysia, while a substantial portion of its expenses, including crude oil purchases and foreign currency denominated debt service costs, are denominated in U.S. dollars.
 In 2020, approximately 55% of the Company's revenues were denominated in Philippine Pesos, approximately 33% of its revenues were denominated in Ringgit Malaysia, while approximately 53% of its cost of goods sold were denominated in U.S. dollars.
 In addition, as of December 31, 2020, approximately 27% of the Company's outstanding debt was denominated in U.S. dollars.
-The Company's financial reporting currency is the Peso, and therefore, depreciation of the Peso relative to the U.S. dollar would result in increases in the Company's foreign currency denominated expenses as reflected in its Peso financial statements, and could also result in foreign exchange losses resulting from the revaluation of foreign currency denominated assets and liabilities, including increases in the Peso amounts of the Company's U.S. dollar-denominated debt obligations, thereby adversely affecting the Company's results of operations and financial condition.
+The Company's financial reporting currency is the Peso, and therefore, depreciation of the Peso relative to the U.S. dollar would result in increases in the Company's foreign currency denominated assets are flected in its Peso financial statements, and could also result in foreign exchange losses resulting from the revaluation of foreign currency denominated debt obligations, thereby adversely affecting the Company's results of operations and financial condition.
 In addition, there can be no assurance that the Company could increase its Peso- or Ringgit-denominated product prices to offset increases in its crude oil or other costs resulting from any depreciation of the Peso or the Ringgit, as applicable.

-From January 1, 2018 to December 31, 2020, the value of the Peso against the U.S. dollar fluctuated from a low of \$\mathbb{P}48.03\$ to a high of \$\mathbb{P}54.35\$.
+From January 1, 2018 to December 31, 2020, the value of the Peso against the U.S. dollar fluctuated from a low of $\mathbb{P}48.03$ to a high of $\mathbb{P}54.35$ .
 In the same period, the value of the Ringgit Malaysia against the U.S. dollar fluctuated from a low of RM3.8645 per U.S. dollar to a high of RM4.4480 per U.S. dollar.
 See "Exchange Rates."
 Although the Company uses a combination of natural hedges, which involve holding U.S. dollar-denominated assets and liabilities, and derivative instruments to manage its exchange rate risk exposure, its exchange rate exposures are not fully protected.
 There can be no assurance that the value of the Peso or the Ringgit Malaysia will not decline or continue to fluctuate significantly against the U.S. dollar, and any significant future depreciation of the Peso or the Ringgit Malaysia could have a material adverse effect on the Company's margins, results of operations and financial condition.